nadrino/kotor-walkthrough/kotor2/walkthrough/03_Telos/02_Telos.md

 - Leave your appartment
 - Loot all appartments in the complex
-- Opo Chano -> don't asl
+- 2 Opo Chano -> don't asl
   - What does the Exchange want with you?
   - Never mind.
-- Civilian appear (203tel.mod/civilian.dlg)
+- 4 Civilian appear (203tel.mod/civilian.dlg)
     - Just looking around.
     - Sorry, I just figured...
     - When you put it that way...
     - I'll be going now.
-[End Dialog]
 - Harra
   - Who are you?
   - What do you do here?